thisiskhandev/sql/README.md

 SHOW INDEX FROM db_office.employees;

 **_• Delete a specific INDEX on column_** <br>
-DROP INDEX salID ON employees;
+DROP INDEX salID ON employees